grafana/mimir/docs/sources/architecture/query-frontend.md

 ## DNS Configuration / Readiness

 When a query-frontend is first started it does not immediately have queriers attached to it.
 The [`/ready` endpoint]({{< relref "../reference-http-api/#readiness-probe" >}}) returns HTTP 200 status code only when the query-frontend has at least one querier attached and is ready to serve queries.
-Make sure to configure this endpoint as a healthcheck in your load balancer; otherwise, a query-frontend scale out event might result in failed queries or high latency until queriers attach.
+Make sure to configure this endpoint as a healthcheck in your load balancer; otherwise, a query-frontend scale out event might result in failed queries or high latency until queriers connect to the query-frontend.

-When using query-frontend with query-scheduler, `/ready` will report HTTP 200 status code only after the query-frontend discovers some query-schedulers via DNS resolution.
+When using query-frontend with query-scheduler, `/ready` will report HTTP 200 status code only after the query-frontend connects to at least a query-scheduler.